 Desensitization is the measure of a receiver's ability to reject off-channel signals.
-Desensitization of a desired signal at reference sensitivity level due to an adjacent channel signal is called specifically Adjacent Channel Rejection (ACR) in the Telecommunications Industry Association (TIA) specifications TIA-603 and TIA-102CAAA.
-The procedure detailed in the TIA documents for measuring ACR can be used to quantify receiver
+Desensitization of a desired signal at reference sensitivity level due to an adjacent channel

-&lt;sup>5 This problem can be seen in the post-transition reception tests of DTV stations.
+9 This problem can be seen in the post-transition reception tests of DTV stations.
 The growth in the number of inhome electronic devices has effectively increased both unintentional radiators as well as out-of-band emissions from transmitting devices.
 For example, the §15.209 emission limit in the UHF TV band is 200 microvolts/meter at a distance of 3 meters.
 The 200 microvolts/meter is the same as 46 dBu.
 Accordingly, the out-of-band energy permitted under §15.209 is actually 5 dB higher than the value of 41 dBu used to define a TV station's protected contour.
 Since these unwanted or out-of-band emissions can be on a channel that is being used for TV operations, rather than being 5 dB higher such emissions have to be 23 dB lower to avoid interference and meet the co-channel D/U ratio of +23 dB.
-This analysis shows that, in this context, the FCC's OOBE protections in §15.209 may be inadequate and should be revaluated.
+This analysis shows that, in this context, the FCC's OOBE protections in §15.209 may be inadequate and should be reevaluated.